ChimeraZen/zenchi-options-list/README.md

-# ZenChi Apps
+# ZenChi OptionsList

-**Description**:  ZenChi Options List is a simple dropdown list with a vertical ellipsis HTML entity for an icon
+**Description**:  ZenChi OptionsList is a simple dropdown list with a vertical ellipsis HTML entity for an icon

 **Version**:      [0.1.0](#v010)
 **Author**:       Elijah Liedtke (Chimera.Zen)